 Pad design

+Overview

+Pad sizes from clause 7.5.3 are specified using minimum dimensions.
+It is good practice to allow for higher manufacturing tolerances in case of complex technology, such as high layers count, dissimilar materials, sequential lamination.
+Such larger tolerances lead to larger designed pad dimensions.
+This is also described in clause 4.3 and the note 2 of requirement 7.5.3h.
+The tolerances that affect capability to manufacture small pads are specific to each PCB manufacturer.
+It is, therefore, important to consult with the PCB manufacturer during the design process for pad dimensions to ensure it is within capability and with minimum risk.
+This early interaction between PCB manufacturer and designer is also described in requirement 5.2e and its NOTE 2.

-7.5.34.37.5.3h5.2eNOTE Non-functional pad removal
+Non-functional pad removal

 ECSS-Q-ST-70-12_1200065

-Non-functional pads shall be present on all layers, except two cases specified in the requirement7.5.2b7.5.1b.
+Non-functional pads in PTH shall be present on all layers, except two cases specified in the requirement7.5.2b.

 The presence of non-functional pads reduce the risk of hole wall pull-away and reduce the risk of cracks in resin-rich areas.